perrochon/gb/ROADMAP.md

 * Revise all strings and fix text related issues of mission 1

 ### Future missions
-* Fly a cruiser to new system: cruisers
+* keep track of per race population on planets
 * Invade enemy system and eradicate everything.
 Can do that without much AI, if I prepopulate with scheduler.
+  * Need to be able to shoot at factory
 * Build infrastructure: planetary effects
 * Play different races: Mission n could be getting another race up and running.